-- Configurations without a fax board. - Models containing a fax board as a standard feature (Characterized by the letter F at the end of the model name, such as iR-ADV 4045F (Translation note: Japanese market only)) - (2) This evaluation was performed with use of the fax inbox feature disabled.
+- Configurations without a fax board. - Models containing a fax board as a standard feature (Characterized by the letter F at the end of the model name, such as iR-ADV C5255F (Translation note: Japanese market only)) - (2) This evaluation was performed with use of the fax inbox feature disabled.
 If the use of fax inbox is enabled, then that is no longer the evaluated configuration. - (3) In terms of the security functional requirements specified in the PP, this evaluation acknowledges that the requirements for identification and authentication do not apply to incoming print jobs from PC.
-Consumers expecting identification and authentication to be enforced for incoming print jobs are therefore advised to take note that the TOE specifications may not be consistent with their needs.
+Consumers expecting identification and authentication to be enforced for incoming print jobs are therefore advised to take note that the TOE specifications may not be consistent with their needs. - (4) When external authentication is used, LDAP can be used to communicate with the user authentication server.
+In that case, the assurance provided by this evaluation specifically applies only when eDirectory 8.8 SP2 is used as the authentication server software.